 If you are facilitating a retrospective for a project or release, follow these steps.

-If the deadline is approaching, privately message anyone who has not submitted feedback.
+If it is getting close to or past the 24 hour feedback deadline, privately remind anyone who has not submitted feedback.

 Begin by asking one of the participants to read the The Prime Directive out loud.

 “Regardless of what we discover, we understand and truly believe that everyone did the best job they could, given what they knew at the time, their skills and abilities, the resources available, and the situation at hand.” –Norm Kerth, Project Retrospectives: A Handbook for Team Review